 After surgery, you’ll be wrapped in an elastic bandage or a surgical bra over gauze dressings.
 For the first couple of days, you may feel some pain, particularly when you move around.
 You may also feel some discomfort for a week more following the procedure.
 A day or two after surgery, the bandages will be removed.
 You will continue to wear the surgical bra continuously for several weeks until the bruising and swelling diminish.
 Stitches will be removed in one to three weeks.

 Although much of the swelling and bruising will disappear in the first few weeks, it may be six months to a year before your breasts settle into their new shape.
 Our team strives for natural-looking results in breast reduction patients while placing patient safety and comfort as top priorities.

 The Pinnacle Plastic Surgery Approach

-Drs.
-Klenke and Cazorla are dedicated to you and take pride in helping you improve your quality of life and your ability to enjoy it every day.
+Dr. Klenke is dedicated to you and take pride in helping you improve your quality of life and your ability to enjoy it every day.
 At Pinnacle, we provide detailed consultations, allowing us to understand each patient’s motivation and desired outcomes.
 Our goal is to customize a treatment specifically for each individual.
 Our team will evaluate your health in your initial consultation, define which surgical procedures are most suitable for you based on your body, and create a personalized surgical plan.